terrorizer1980/litmus/Home.md

 These steps are are a reflected in a series of rake tasks.
 This Wiki explains different workflows for different users and uses cases.
 * Use solid_waffle with MoTD ( test drive )
 * Using solid waffle for the first time ( basic workflow  & concepts )
 * Converting a module to use solid waffle
+* Architecture of solid-waffle

-## Using solid-waffle for the first time for testing
+## Using solid-waffle for the first time
 ### Steps (Each step is optional, Solid waffle allows you to run acceptance tests against a machine.)

 1. waffle:provision - specify number of machines / and OS, along with the mechanism eg azure / docker / vmpooler